Oggy and the Cockroaches: Controversy

-The series' run on the American Nickelodeon was short-lived; it entered a brief controversy in the United States during a broadcast on the network on 5 March 2015, when the network aired "(Un)Happy Camper!", an episode in which the appearance of a framed portrait of a topless woman was seen in the background of a brief shot in Oggy's trailer during the scene where he enters it after Joey switches oil and water signs.
+The series' run on Nickelodeon in the United States was short-lived; it entered a brief controversy during a broadcast on the network on 5 March 2015, when the network aired "(Un)Happy Camper!", an episode in which the appearance of a framed portrait of a topless woman was seen in the background of a brief shot in Oggy's trailer during the scene where he enters it after Joey switches oil and water signs.
 However, the series aired in a 3:30 P.M.
 ET/PT timeslot on the American Nickelodeon network, before most school-age children got home from school, so the incident did not gain mainstream media attention.
 Faced with the anger of parents and complaints from many viewers, Nickelodeon quickly intervened; the episode was quickly removed from its website and rotation on its television network.
-The series continued to air on Nickelodeon in that timeslot until the season's episodes were exhausted, and it aired on sister network Nicktoons until it was quietly removed from the schedule by May of the same year, likely solely for contractual purposes due to Nickelodeon's worldwide deal for the series, which requires an airing on its American networks.
+The series continued to air on Nickelodeon in that timeslot until it was quietly removed, before all of the season’s episodes were aired.
+It also aired on sister network Nicktoons until it too was removed from the schedule by May of the same year, likely solely for contractual purposes due to Nickelodeon's worldwide deal for the series, which requires an airing on its American networks.
 Both the network and Xilam declined to comment.

 All later releases of the episode, from airings worldwide to the official Oggy channel on YouTube, replace the picture with a beach scene.

 Reception and legacy

-Oggy in Tel Aviv street art.

-The show holds a cult classic status in India as well as in many Southeast Asian countries.
+The show holds a cult classic status in India as well as in many South and Southeast Asian countries.
+In India, the show featured Hindi language dubbing for the main characters, which resembled the voices of famous Hindi film industry actors such as Shah Rukh Khan, Sunny Deol, Akshay Kumar, Paresh Rawal, Arshad Warsi and Suniel Shetty.
 Emily Ashby of Common Sense Media gave the show 2/5 stars, saying that the show "lays up slapstick comedy and physical violence among its mutually contentious characters to get laughs".

 According to a 2018 Kantar TNS study on cartoon popularity, Oggy and the Cockroaches is known by 69% of all French people and, with 30% of the global population, is the most popular children's program among French households with children, ahead of Totally Spies!
 (28%) and Rabbids Invasion (27%).

 As of 2021, the series had generated €100 million in revenue since its inception.